 Cause: Dirty Ductwork

-Your furnace works with air ducts to send warm air across your home.
-Mold can grow in the ductwork over time, particularly if you live in a humid climate.
+Your furnace uses air ducts to send warm air across your home.
+Mold can grow in the ductwork as time goes on, particularly if you live in a humid climate.
 You can get rid of the mold by having an HVAC technician do air duct cleaning.

-Trying to fix your heating and cooling system by yourself is difficult.
-Your comfort is our top goal at House of Heating Incorporated, so our pros are here to help you when you need us.
-When you need furnace repair in that you can depend on, call us at .
+Troubleshooting your heating and cooling system by yourself is difficult.
+Your comfort is our number one goal at House of Heating Incorporated, so our professionals are here to help you when you need us.
+When you need furnace repair in that you can depend on, contact us at .